Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 Also revolution is subject to change: planetary orbits need to be stable over long times to offer long-term habitability, but --~as we discuss in Sects.~\ref{sec:orbitinteraction} and~\ref{sec:exo}~-- orbits need to evolve for juvenile planets to grow efficiently and also, for instance, to transport water through a planetary system across the ice line from the cold outer reaches to the habitable inner domain. \regfootnote{The temperature at which H$_2$O freezes into a solid in a proto-planetary disk is dependent on the partial pressure of the water vapor in the overall gas mixture, and is typically expected to lie in the range of 145\,K to 170\,K. } And if orbital dynamics (quantified in angular momentum) could not be efficiently transported through gas and dust, planetary systems and their central stars could not form as they are observed to do (see Sects~\ref{sec:magrot}, \ref{sec:diskwind}, and~\ref{sec:star}).

-[H-III:1.3] ``Transport of angular momentum through the coupling of distant concentrations of mass occurs either through gravitational tides, by magnetic stresses, or by flows.
+\ors[III:1.3] ``Transport of angular momentum \indexit{angular momentum!transport}through the coupling of distant concentrations of mass occurs either through gravitational tides, by \indexit{star-disk coupling}magnetic stresses, or by flows.
 Gravitational coupling has obviously played an important part in the spin-orbit synchronization of the Earth's single moon.
-This coupling continues to be important as a stabilizer for the direction of the Earth's spin axis, even as it causes the precession of that axis with associated climatic effects (Chs.~H-III:11 and ~H-III:12).
+This coupling continues to be important as a stabilizer for the direction of the Earth's spin axis, even as it causes the precession of that axis with associated climatic effects (Chs.~III:11 and ~III:12).
 [This chapter reviews these processes, and more:] Tidal forces also act significantly on Jupiter's moon Europa and Saturn's moon Enceladus, in which it appears to result in liquid water in their interiors, which makes these moons interesting objects to study from an exo-biological perspective.
 Tidal spin-orbit coupling also leads to the formation of short-period, highly active binary stars (like the so-called RS\,CVn type systems). [\ldots]

-[This chapter also highlights a]ngular momentum transport via the magnetic field [which] is important in the coupling of proto-stars and young T\,Tauri stars to their surrounding disks and magnetized stellar winds. \activity{Look up what T\,Tauri stars are, and what differentiates the 'classical' T\,Tauri star from the 'weak-line' variant.} After the early formation phases of a planetary system, the loss of stellar angular momentum continues through a stellar wind, leading to magnetic braking of the stellar rotation and the concomitant gradual decrease in stellar activity with age.
+[This chapter also highlights a]ngular momentum transport via the magnetic field [which] is important in the coupling of proto-stars and young \indexit{T\,Tauri star}T\,Tauri stars to their surrounding disks and magnetized stellar winds. \activity{{\em Look up} what T\,Tauri stars are, and what differentiates the 'classical' T\,Tauri star from the 'weak-line' variant.
+List a few primary properties of T\,Tauri stars. \mylabel{act:ttauri}} After the early formation phases of a planetary system, the loss of stellar angular momentum continues through a stellar wind, leading to magnetic braking of the stellar rotation and the concomitant gradual decrease in stellar activity with age.
 In tidally interacting binaries with one or more magnetically active components, the loss of spin angular momentum by a stellar wind drains the orbital angular momentum reservoir, eventually leading to the merger of the component stars, leaving an old but rapidly-spinning single star (like FK\,Comae).
 [The consequences of these couplings are discussed in Chs.~\ref{ch:evolvingstars} and~\ref{ch:formation}.]

 Angular momentum transport by flows inside astrophysical bodies is the cause of the near-rigid rotation with latitude and depth of the solar interior.
 But the models of the full convective envelopes of stars and giant planets need to advance significantly before we can use their results in, {\em e.g.,} magnetohydrodynamic dynamo models in which the non-rigid rotation and other large-scale circulations appear to be crucial.''